 Please note: This article was originally written in 2014.
 The software has been updated multiple times since then, but I still use Scrivener in this particular way.
 The screenshots are not up-to-date for how the software looks now, but it’s still close.
 I think you can still get an idea of how powerful this software is.
 I love this program so much I have eagerly joined their affiliate program.

-This post is not a tutorial on the software — there are already plenty of those online — but rather it is how I, personally, use Scrivener.
+I absolutely love Scrivener.
+This post is not a tutorial on the software — there are already plenty of those online — but rather it is how to use Scrivener, or at least how I like to use Scrivener.

 To begin with, you might want to watch a quick video tutorial.
 There are some good ones on YouTube.

 I’ve already written on this site about how I like to use index cards to plan a book.
 I’ve also written about how I’m sold on outlining rather than pantsing, mostly because I had a terrible experience in the past with trying to pants a novel that just never came together.

 Scrivener offers multiple screen views for working with your novel, one of which is the bulletin board interface.
 You can use the bulletin board in Scrivener the same way you would with index cards.

 If you’re looking at your Manuscript view, it can show you index cards of each chapter.